 In addition to the MSN meetings, specific projects and initiatives are implemented jointly by some of the member organizations.

 The MSN was established in September 2008 and convened for the first time in Switzerland.
 Since then, the MSN has been growing and new member organizations (especially from the Global South) have joined the initiative.

 The MSN defines mediation support as activities that assist and improve mediation practices, e.g. training activities, developing guidance, carrying out research, working on policy issues, offering consultation, backstopping ongoing mediation processes, networking and engaging with parties.

 - support mediation of peace negotiations (governments, elites of armed non state actors),

 - provide mediation support to processes in more than one country.

 Geographic balance and diversity between the members is an important dimension of the MSN.
-Therefore, for the period of 2012-2014 membership applications from underrepresented geographic regions will be given priority when expanding the network.
+Therefore, membership applications from underrepresented geographic regions will be given priority when expanding the network.